-Google analytics provides a broad range of information that can help you with the optimization of your site.
+Google analytics is a very useful website analysis and Google SEO tool that provides a broad range of information that can help you with the search engine optimization of your site.
 For example:

 a.
 Traffic sources -> Search Engine Optimization – If you connect up your Google webmaster account to Google analytics you can view the SEO data that you can see in Google webmaster tools.
 For example, you can see the keywords that bring you traffic, the conversion rate etc. This is really useful as we have already described in the Google webmaster section of this document.

 b.
 Content Overview – This will show you which pages are getting the most traffic.
 If you know which pages resonate most with your audience that will give you ideas for new content around this area which will help increase traffic further.
 You can optimize this new content based on similar (but not the same) keywords.

 c).
 Bounce rate

 A bounce is when someone arrives to your site and then leaves without going to any other page.

 There are many possible reasons for a high bounce rate e.g.